-- Since the 2009 Quebec Superior Court decision in Bil'in (Village Council) c Green Park International Inc., it is possible for a corporation to be held liable in a civil lawsuit in Canadian courts for complicity in a war crime.
-Although the Bil'in case was dismissed on jurisdictional grounds, it helped lay the groundwork for the Supreme Court of Canada's precedent setting February 2020 decision in Nevsun Resources Ltd. v.
-Araya, 132 which confirmed definitively that violations of customary international law may directly give rise to civil liability under Canadian common law (discussed further below). - In Bil'in, the heirs of a Palestinian landowner and the council of a Palestinian town sued two Canadian companies in Québec, claiming that by carrying out Israeli construction orders to build condominiums in Israeli settlements in the West Bank, they were assisting Israel in war crimes in violation of international law, including the Fourth Geneva Convention and the Crimes Against Humanity and War Crimes Act.
+In Bil'in, the heirs of a Palestinian landowner and the council of a Palestinian town sued two Canadian companies in Québec, claiming that by carrying out Israeli construction orders to build condominiums in Israeli settlements in the West Bank, they were assisting Israel in war crimes in violation of international law, including the Fourth Geneva Convention and the Crimes Against Humanity and War Crimes Act.
 The Superior Court of Québec dismissed the claim, concluding that the Israeli High Court of Justice was the most appropriate forum to argue the case.
-However, it still set an important precedent for addressing war crimes in the West Bank because the Quebec court did recognise that a person committing a war crime could be liable under Quebec civil law. - The complainants appealed to the Court of Appeal, but the Court affirmed the Superior Court's decision on August 11, 2010.133 An application for leave to appeal was dismissed by the Supreme Court of Canada on March 3, 2011.134 - On 28 February 2013, the same claimants filed a Communication with the United Nations Human Rights Committee against Canada, claiming that Canada had breached its obligations under the International Covenant on Civil and Political Rights by failing to prevent Green Park and Green Mount from continuing its activities on the West Bank.
-In a Decision dated July 26, 2017, the Committee held that the Communication was inadmissible on the basis that there was not a sufficient nexus between Canada's obligations under the Covenant, the actions of Green Park International and Green Mount International, and the alleged violations of the claimants' rights.135
+However, it still set an important precedent for addressing war crimes in the West Bank because the Quebec court did recognise that a person committing a war crime could be liable under Quebec civil law.
+The complainants appealed to the Court of Appeal, but the Court affirmed the Superior Court's decision on August 11, 2010.211 An application for leave to appeal was dismissed by the Supreme Court of Canada on March 3, 2011.212

+On 28 February 2013, the same claimants filed a Communication with the United Nations Human Rights Committee against Canada, claiming that Canada had breached its obligations under the International Covenant on Civil and Political Rights by failing to prevent Green Park and Green Mount from continuing its activities on the West Bank.
+In a Decision dated July 26, 2017, the Committee held that the Communication was inadmissible on the basis that there was not a sufficient nexus between Canada's obligations under the Covenant, the actions of Green Park International and Green Mount International, and the alleged violations of the claimants' rights.213

-- Olivier de Frouville and Yadh Ben Achour, it was noted that, in future cases, if a communication of this nature were sufficiently substantiated, the Committee could consider it admissible.
-136 - On the issue of jurisdiction, the Committee members concluded that a jurisdictional link could be established if (1) there existed the effective capacity of the State party to regulate the activities of the businesses concerned, and (2) the State had actual knowledge of those activities and their necessary and foreseeable consequences in terms of violations of human rights recognized in the Covenant.
-If jurisdiction was established, it would still need to then be determined whether any rights violations under the Covenant had occurred.
-Check out more on Canadian business complicity.
+In a concurring opinion of Committee members Olivier de Frouville and Yadh Ben Achour, it was noted that, in future cases, if a communication of this nature were sufficiently substantiated, the Committee could consider it admissible.214 On the issue of jurisdiction, the Committee members concluded that a jurisdictional link could be established if (1) there existed the effective capacity of the State party to regulate the activities of the businesses concerned, and (2) the State had actual knowledge of those activities and their necessary and foreseeable consequences in terms of violations of human rights recognized in the Covenant.215 If jurisdiction was established, it would still need to then be determined whether any rights violations under the Covenant had occurred.